alexwelcing/socialwhale/content/blog/_index.md

 ---
-title: Blog
+title: Commentary
-description: A list of Indiego blog posts
+description: Coverage of the latest pro tourneys, trades, and sponsorships.
 menu: secondary
-date: 2018-02-09T19:21:11Z
+date: 2020-20-10T19:21:11Z
 image:
 imageAlt:
 imageCap:
 draft: false
 ---

-# Blog page
+# Commentary Posts

-A list of blog posts, with a bit more detail and a link.
+A list of Commentary posts, with a bit more detail and a link.